Evolution x Ecology 2026 Conference in Cornwall

 Programme

-We have a diverse programme, including plenary and symposium speakers, contributed talks and posters, excursions and social events.
+We have a diverse programme, including plenary and keynote speakers, contributed talks and posters, excursions and social events.

 June 29June 30July 1July 2July 3